 TSC 311 (walk-ins welcome)

-USU Counseling and Psychological Services provides same-day crisis appointments and mental health services such as individual and group therapy.
+USU Counseling and Psychological Services (CAPS) provides same-day crisis appointments and mental health services such as individual and group therapy.
 Workshops are open to all students, regardless of credit load.
 Information you share with CAPS is confidential and kept separate from your academic record.
 CAPS works with regional campuses to ensure students have access to mental health services.

 435-797-1012 (M-F, 8-5)